Stanzas is a quarterly for new poetry by established and aspirant poets.

 Purchase individual Issues of Stanzas: Contact us if you’d like to purchase earlier issues of Stanzas without subscribing.

 Stanzas is self-funding and we request that you subscribe in order to submit your previously unpublished poems.
-Contact us for submission guidelines.
+Please do not submit your poems if you are not a subscriber.
+We regret that we are unable to respond to unsolicited manuscripts.
+Contact us if you have difficulty in subscribing via this website.

 At African Sun Press, we enjoy the interplay between poetry and art, so each issue of Stanzas features the work of an artist, usually South African, on its cover.